tiphainehenry/react-cyto/README.md

 - The tenant projections are updated locally for privacy concerns.
 Each one of the incorporated public tasks communicates with the blockchain-based DCR graph.

-## Input DCR
+## Input DCRs
-The global DCR textual description can be found under inputExample.tex
+Examples of global DCR graphs are accessible in the folder ./dcrInputs/.

 ## The DCR portal